 An increase of unwanted fat may actually cause changes in hormone function that could lead to irregular cycles and sometimes even amenorrhoea (no period), which is the result of an increase in certain sex hormones.
 Amenorrhoea indicates that ovulation is likely not occurring, which makes conception difficult (Ogunbode 2009).

 One of the most common hormonal complications in women of reproductive age is a condition called polycystic ovarian syndrome (PCOS).
 PCOS is significantly correlated with being overweight or obese (Sam 2007); either being overweight can lead to PCOS or PCOS can lead to being overweight.
-Regardless of the reason a woman has PCOS, it can cause infertility.
+Regardless of the reason behind how a woman has PCOS, what we do know is that it can cause infertility.

 Women with PCOS produce excess androgens, a male hormone, which may lead to irregular cycles and difficulty with getting pregnant (Wu 2014).
 In addition, a significant link between PCOS and insulin production exists; women with PCOS either produce too much insulin or the insulin they product does not work effectively.
 Insulin malfunction is one of the reasons for having a hard time losing weight (Obesity Action Coalition).
 Recent research supports evidence that a low-carb diet and exercise does help women with PCOS lose weight and improve hormone levels (Sweatt K 2015).